jianshitansuantong233/Dance-Dance-Revolution/README.md

 # Dance-Dance-Revolution

-Problem Statement
-Our goal for the final project is to create a Dance Dance Revolution type game.
+The goal for the final project is to create a Dance Dance Revolution type game.

 Modules